jakubtuchol/jakubtuchol.github.io/_posts/2017-01-02-yearly-reading-list.markdown

 * Absolutely brilliant.
 Demick opens an unfamiliar and brutal world.
 There is no other book I've heard of that offers such an intimate and unbiased portrait of North Korea.

+37) [**The Vegetarian** by *Han Kang*][vegetarian]

+* I heard and read very mixed things about this book, but I found it absolutely astonishing.
+Han evokes Kafka pretty strongly, as most reviewers have suggested, but there is much more here.
+Han asks hugely provocative questions about agency, feminism, and desire, and refuses to answer any of them.
+Most importantly, Han refuses to answer the fundamental question of "What's actually happening here?", which seemed to frustrate the hell out of most readers.
+I find the messiness and cold existential terror to be quite comforting.

+38) [**Books of Blood, Vols.
+1-3** by *Clive Barker*][books_blood]

+* Considering how morbid this book is, I had a really fun time with it.
+While there are the expected handful of stinkers that you have with a short-story collection (I wasn't a huge fan of *Son of Celluloid* or *Scape Goats*), but the vast majority of these stories are absolutely fantastic.
+There are even a handful (*In the Hills, the Cities*, *Dread* *Jacqueline Ess*) that rank among the most incredible things I've ever read.
+Barker cares very little about restraint and propriety and provides story after story of blood-churning violence and graphic sex.
+But there's a lot more to these than just that. *In The Hills, the Cities* especially stands out as absolutely incredible.

 [black_flags]:         https://www.amazon.com/Black-Flags-Rise-Joby-Warrick/dp/0804168938
 [shock_doctrine]:      https://www.amazon.com/Shock-Doctrine-Rise-Disaster-Capitalism/dp/0312427999
 [stranger]:            https://www.amazon.com/Stranger-Albert-Camus/dp/0679720200